bekk/bekk-christmas/post/functional/the-case-for-elixir.md

 As mentioned earlier Elixir runs on the Erlang VM which is often called BEAM (Bogdan's Erlang Abstract Machine) and is in many ways the biggest selling point for Elixir.
 Erlang has proved its resiliency over many years examplified in giving Ericssons 9 nines (99.9999999%) availability in their AXD301 switch ([ "Concurrency Oriented Programming in Erlang, p27](https://www.rabbitmq.com/resources/armstrong.pdf)).
 It is known for its "let it break" philosophy and self-healing properties and by being compatible with Erlang, Elixir inherits a lot of these traits.

 ### Everything is a process
-Erlangs design and application structure lays the fundation for
+Erlangs design and application structure lays the foundation for